 The co-op bookstore for avid readers

-Book Cover for: Sea Lady: A Late Romance, Margaret Drabble
+Book Cover for: The Sea Lady, Margaret Drabble

 Margaret Drabble

-Humphrey Clark and Ailsa Kelman spent a summer together as children in Ornemouth, a town by the gray North Sea.
-Now, as they journey back to receive honorary degrees from a new university there--Humphrey on the train, Ailsa flying--they take stock of their lives, their careers, and their shared personal entanglements, romantic and otherwise.
-Humphrey is a successful marine biologist, happiest under water, but now retired; Ailsa, scholar and feminist, is celebrated for her pioneering studies of gender.
-Their mutual pasts unfold in an exquisite portrait of English social life in the latter half of the twentieth century.
+This is the story of Humphrey Clark and Ailsa Kelman, who spent a summer together as children in Ornemouth, a town by the gray North Sea.
+As they journey back to Ornemouth to receive honorary degrees from a new university there--Humphrey on the train, Ailsa flying--they take stock of their lives over the past thirty years, their careers, and their shared personal entanglements.
+Humphrey is a successful marine biologist, happiest under water, but now retired; Ailsa, scholar and feminist, is celebrated for her pioneering studies of gender and for her gift for lucid and dramatic exposition.
+The memories of their lives unfold as Margaret Drabble exquisitely details the social life in England in the second half of the last century.

 Book Details